mxbranson/Whiffi-Arduino-wifi-device-proximity-to-serial-for-MQTT/README.md

  * CSV serial: MAC,AP SSID,AP MAC,CHANNEL,RSSI\r\n

 ## Working Summary:
- * ESP is set into promiscious mode.
+ * ESP is set into promiscuous mode.
  * Beacons are detected and decoded into Clients and Access Points.
  * On every new client device detection, client info is sent out via serial.
  * Devices are buffered in structure array (clientinfo ci).